barsoom/devbook/code_review/README.md

 ### If you're asked for clarification, clarify in the *source*.

-If a reviewer asks what a piece of documentation or a snippet of code means, don't just reply in the review tool; try to clarify the documentation or code itself.
+If a reviewer asks what a piece of documentation or code means, don't just reply in the review tool; try to clarify the documentation or code itself.

 A reply in the review tool is hard to dig up later, if you even know to try.